AaltoSciComp/scicomp-docs/triton/tut/gpu.rst

 that are constantly increasing in number.
 For scientific purposes, they generally outperform the best desktop GPUs.

 .. seealso::

    Please ensure you have read :doc:`interactive` and :doc:`serial` before you proceed with this tutorial.

-   You can see the main article: :doc:`../usage/gpu` for more detailed information.

 GPU jobs
 --------